-Pindrop sat on a stool in the meagre shade of his buttress.
+Ringrot sat on a stool in the meagre shade of his buttress.

-It was the duty of the thousand sentries to maintain a bucket of fresh chalk at all times, keep a clean lavatory repleat with fresh water, an arse towel and a tidy gargoyle's back.
+It was the duty of the thousand sentries to maintain a bucket of fresh chalk at all times, keep a clean lavatory replete with fresh water, an arse towel and a tidy gargoyle's back.

-Pindrop soldiered on, despite never having been visited in his entire life as a sentry.
+Ringrot soldiered on, despite never having been visited in his entire life as a sentry.
 Neither had his father, not his own father before him.
 Like all doormen they were family business passed from one generation to the next, the family living in the room behind the lavatory.
 Births, deaths, marriages, the lot.
 All happening behind the chalk bucket and the gleaming pot.

-Pindrop's family lived just so too, kissing him goodbye every night with a cup of broth and bringing him buttery bread and tea in a morning.
+Ringrot's family lived just so too, kissing him goodbye every night with a cup of broth and bringing him buttery bread and tea in a morning.
 They weren't allowed to use their facilities.
-It was the job of the wife to carry the slops the thousand floors down in two huge pales every week to the well in the middle of the keep, where the morass plunged below into an unimaginably vast cavern spraying the resident bat flocks with peasants' shite.
-Those shitty bats adored the constant showers and had grown incalculably large with the surplus of nutrients raining into their cess-pit mouths.
+It was the job of the wife to carry the slops the thousand floors down in two huge pales every week to the well in the middle of the keep, where the stinking morass plunged below into an unimaginably vast cavern spraying the resident bat flocks with peasant shite.
+Those shitty bats adored the constant sloppy showers and had grown incalculably large with the surplus of nutrients raining into their cess-pit mouths.

-Echo locate that you furry fucker!
+Echo-locate that you furry fucker!
 That's my shit you're covered in!

 It was also the job of the wife to return up the thousand floors with fresh chalk for the King's aggrieved belly.
 His indigestion was the stuff of legend in the castle and the wives exchanged tales of its magnitude as they snaked up and down the eternal staircases.
-Only Pindrop's wife couldn't add anything.
+Only Ringrot's wife couldn't add anything.
 She had no tale to tell.
-Gogu had never rumbled in their crows-nest loo and she felt somewhat disgraced.
+Gugo had never rumbled in their crows-nest loo and she felt somewhat disgraced.
 It was her born duty to alleviate the regal tum and help her husband evacuate his humongous noble bum.

 Holding his gut he moaned to high heaven.